marionettejs/backbone.marionette/readme.md

 binder.bindTo(model, "change:foo", someCallback, someContext);
 ```

+### Unbind All Events

 You can call `unbindAll` to unbind all events that were bound with the
 `bindTo` method:

 ```js
 binder.unbindAll();
 ```

+This even works with in-line callback functions.

 ## Backbone.Marionette.TemplateManager